Note: We are no longer taking Toyota oil consumption defect lawsuits.

-Plaintiffs across the United States have brought a class action lawsuit against Toyota Motor Corporation over vehicles with defective engines that burn excessive amounts of oil.
+Plaintiffs across the United States brought a class action lawsuit against Toyota Motor Corporation over vehicles with defective engines that burn excessive amounts of oil.

 Defective engines put drivers and passengers in immediate danger.
 The 2AZ-FE engines in the plaintiffs' vehicles were predisposed to an extremely high rate of oil consumption.
 This oil consumption defect can cause engine failure in a moving vehicle at any time, regardless of the conditions.